razor-network/oracle-node/README.md

 ### Import Endpoints

 You can import the endpoints to file `$HOME/.razor/endpoints.json` on your local by using the `importEndpoints` command.
-This multiple providers along with the user input provider are sorted according to the best performance and the best provider is chosen by the RPC manager which will be used to make the RPC calls.
+This command imports multiple providers along with the user input provider, which are then sorted according to the best performance.
+The best provider is thus chosen by the RPC manager and will be used to make the RPC calls.

 razor cli